Patient Update January 2017

 Call our dedicated patient information line in relation to data sharing on 0300 456 3531.
 Translation and text phone services are also available.
 Read More

-We will be holding clinics for Flu jabs by appointment on the following dates.
-Please contact reception to make an appointment
+We will be holding clinics for Seasonal Flu jabs on the following days.
+Please contact reception to make your appointment:

 Seasonal flu occurs every year, usually in the winter.
 It is a highly infectious disease caused by a virus.
 The most likely viruses that will cause flu each year are identified in advance and then vaccines are produced that closely match them.
 Some people are more susceptible to the effects of seasonal flu.
 For them it can increase the risk of developing more serious illnesses such as bronchitis and pneumonia, or make exisitng conditions worse.
 In the worse cases seasonal flu can result in hospital admission, or even death.

 As well as our normal opening hours we will be offering the opportunity of consultation with a General Practitioner outside of our normal surgery opening hours.
 This may be particularly helpful to those patients whose work commitments make it difficult to access a GP during normal opening hours.
 You can ask the reception team to arrange a telephone consultation with a GP after 6.30pm on Monday - Friday evenings and also between 7.30am and 8.00am on Monday mornings.
 Please contact our reception team for details on 01803 323761 or via